ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

     before it is appropriate to interpret them as probabilities.

 Simulants added by a non-reference-person move join a randomly-selected existing non-GQ household matching their PUMA.
-If there is no such household, the PUMA perturbation process described above is used to repeatedly assign a new PUMA until this is no longer true.
 The simulants' relationship attribute is unchanged from sampling, except that "Father or mother" becomes "Other relative" and all spouse/partner relationships (same-sex or opposite-sex, married or unmarried) become "Other nonrelative."
 These changes are necessary to avoid impossible situations (more than two parents, more than one spouse/partner).